ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/01-introduction.md

 ### Containers are a type of lightweight virtualisation

-Containers are cut-down virtual machines.
+Containers are similar to virtual machines but offer a more lightweight solution.
 Containers sacrifice the strong isolation that full virtualisation provides in order to vastly reduce the resource requirements on the virtualisation host.

+{% include figure.html url="" max-width="70%" file="/fig/vm_containers.png" alt="VM vs Container" caption="" %}

 The term "container" can be usefully considered with reference to shipping containers.
 Before shipping containers were developed, packing and unpacking cargo ships was time consuming, and error prone, with high potential for different clients' goods to become mixed up.
 Software containers standardise the packaging of a complete software system (the lightweight virtual machine): you can drop a container into a container host, and it should "just work".

 Hopefully this lesson will demonstrate the portability aspect of containers, showing the *same* containers running on:
 - macOS;
 - Microsoft Windows;
-- (any Linux users out there?); and
+- Linux; and
 - in the cloud.

 > ## And what do you do?